akneni/Janus/InformalSpecification.md

+# This is outdated.
+The only up-to-date specification is the formal TLA+ spec

 # Overview
 While not a formal specification, this should give you the general idea.
 A Janus cluster is comprised of 3 nodes, 2 of which are data nodes and one of which is an elector.